 The Lower Embudo Watershed

-Ecotone began working in the Lower Embudo Watershed in 2012, continuing Earth Works Institute’s work that began in 2009.
-Ecotone’s involvement with the Lower Embudo Watershed focused on community engagement through several hands-on projects aimed at environmental health and safety.
+Upon invitation by local acequia leaders, Ecotone began working in the Lower Embudo watershed in 2012, continuing Earth Works Institute’s work that began in 2009.
+Initially, Ecotone’s work focused on community engagement through several hands-on projects aimed at environmental health and safety.
 These included a large trash cleanup initiative, experiments with the removal of invasive trees without using herbicides, erosion control and sediment management, and wildfire prevention through thinning of some small parcels in the bosque along the Rio Embudo.
 Ecotone also led a series of erosion control and wetland restoration projects and the improvement of the headgate system for the Acequia de la Plaza.

 Ecotone was recently awarded EPA Clean Water Act funding to continue to build on previous work in the Embudo Valley, this time focusing on springs and wetlands located on State Trust Land.
 The project area encompasses scattered springs, seeps, slope wetlands, and riverine wetlands.
 Throughout the project area, springs and wetlands have been degraded in the last century due to channel modifications, extreme weather conditions (drought and flash floods), erosion, grazing impacts, mining, wood removal, wildfire, off-road vehicle traffic, and/or Russian olive and tamarisk encroachment.
 The project goals are to reduce sediment loads and erosion, halt headcuts and channel degradation and raise the channel elevation, restore native riparian and wetland vegetation, remove invasives where it is feasible to do so, and to protect the riparian areas, seeps, springs and wetlands from identified impacts.
 The project will also create a Wetlands Action Plan, as further detailed below.